 Under the EU (Withdrawal) Act 2018, after Brexit the Framework Employment Directive and pre-Brexit decisions of the EU Court of Justice will continue to have a significant effect on how British courts interpret and apply the Equality Act.

-In summary, UK courts will generally remain obliged to follow decisions of the EU court made before exit day (currently 11pm on 31st October 2019), unless the UK Parliament or government has amended the rules.
+In summary, UK courts will generally remain obliged to follow decisions of the EU court made before exit day (currently likely to be 11pm on 31st January 2020), unless the UK Parliament or government has amended the particular UK law.
 The aim is to maximise certainty, so people know what the law is.

 Basic principle: pre-exit EU case law will still apply

 S.6(3) EU (Withdrawal) Act 2018 says that in interpreting ‘retained EU law’, pre-exit day decisions by the EU court, or by UK courts on EU law, must still be followed by UK courts, subject to an exception for the Supreme Court.